-The Baltic Power offshore wind farm is the ORLEN Group’s key project supporting transition towards a clean, low-carbon economy.
+The Baltic Power offshore wind farm is a key project for the ORLEN Group and Northland Power, supporting transition towards a clean, low-carbon economy.
 Renewable energy sources, including offshore wind farms, will be a springboard for our sustainable development in the years to come.
-Located 23 km to the north of the Polish coastline, at the latitude of Choczewo and Łeba, Baltic Power is one of the most advanced projects planned in the Polish Exclusive Economic Zone in the Baltic Sea.
-We hold a licence to construct an up to 1.2 GW wind farm, but its final capacity will depend on a number of factors, such as the geological conditions of the Baltic Sea bed, environmental conditions and technological developments.
+Located 23 km to the north of the Polish coastline, on the level of Choczewo and Łeba, Baltic Power is one of the most advanced projects planned in the Polish Exclusive Economic Zone in the Baltic Sea.
+We hold a licence to construct an up to 1.2 GW wind farm, but its target generation capacity resulting from the selected turbine technology will be 1140 MW.

 Offshore wind power generation is one of the fastest growing energy sectors in Europe.
 With its increasing efficiency and low environmental impact, this technology already provides clean and competitively priced electricity to millions of Europeans.
-Waters of 11 countries are the site of 20 GW offshore wind energy capacity, of which about 2,2 GW is located in the Baltic Sea.
-Based on experts’ estimates, the Baltic Sea’s total potential is 83 GW, nearly twice as much as the total capacity currently installed in Poland.
+Waters of 12 countries are the site of 25 GW of offshore wind energy capacity, of which about 2 GW is located in the Baltic Sea.
+Based on experts’ estimates, the Baltic Sea’s total potential is 85 GW, nearly twice as much as the total electrical capacity currently installed in Poland.

-The Poland's National Energy Policy (PEP2040) outlines the potential and assumes development of offshore wind energy in the area of the Polish Exclusive Economic Zone of the Baltic Sea with the capacity of aprox.
+The Polish State National Energy Policy (PEP2040) outlines the potential of and assumes the development of offshore wind energy in the area of the Polish Exclusive Economic Zone of the Baltic Sea, with the capacity of aprox.
 5.9 GW in 2030 and up to 11 GW in 2040.
 Offshore wind farms in the Baltic may play a key role in Poland’s energy transition, contribute to the strengthening of the country’s energy security, and help tackle air pollution.